rsapkf/42/README.md

 - [Extras](src/docs/extras.md)
 - [Unsorted](src/docs/unsorted.md)

-Go to [`src/docs/`](https://github.com/rsapkf/42/blob/master/src/docs) subdirectory to see more unsorted/extra links.

 **Disclaimer**: The categorization of resources and software that I list here are for personal reference only.
 Not every open source software out there is more secure than other proprietary options.
 Please do a thorough research before using any of this stuff.

 ---